Thinking about getting a dog that has the sought-after Goldendoodle temperament?

-The breeding between the Golden Retriever and the Poodle began back in the mid-90s when breeders decided they wanted to be able to offer a larger poodle mix.
+The breeding between the Golden Retriever and the Poodle began back in the mid-90s.
+Back then breeders decided they wanted to be able to offer a larger poodle mix.

 Let’s take a look at some of the Goldendoodle particulars.